-The worst thing people can do is socially isolate themselves and fall out of touch with old friends and acquaintances, says Menec.
-This can happen as people get older, or are faced with a chronic illness.
+The worst thing you can do is socially isolate yourself and lose touch with old friends, says Menec.
+This can happen as you get older, or if you develop a chronic illness.

-She says many men in heterosexual relationships tend to have small social networks.
+Many men in heterosexual relationships tend to have small social networks, Menec says.
 Some may really only have their wives.
 In their older years, they can be left with few social contacts, especially if they are widowed.
 “Men don’t maintain friendships as much as women do,” says Menec.
 “If the wife dies, the man is lost.
 It’s hard to start making contacts then.”

 Hynie suggests that if older people feel discouraged from joining social groups, family members can help them overcome common barriers.
-They can encourage them, drive them, or arrange with local organizations to provide affordable courses, workshops, exercise programs or clubs.
-Alternatively, transportation services such as Wheel Trans or those provided via the Red Cross or CARP (formerly the Canadian Association for Retired Persons), can help get seniors to these programs.
+They can encourage them, drive them, or look into affordable courses, workshops, exercise programs or clubs.
+Is transportation a barrier?
+Services such as Wheel Trans may be the answer.
+The Red Cross and CARP (formerly the Canadian Association for Retired Persons) also offer help.

-Community outreach programs can help individuals who are new to Canada to build new networks, by socializing with people with shared interests and skills, and offering integration strategies such as language courses and training.
+Community outreach programs can help newcomers to Canada to build new networks.
+They enable new Canadians to socialize with people with shared interests and skills.
+They also offer integration strategies such as language courses and training.

-Hynie also suggests volunteering as an excellent way to meet people and feel a sense of purpose.
+Hynie says volunteering is an excellent way to meet people and feel a sense of purpose.
 “Volunteering has been shown to be very beneficial,” she says.
 “It provides meaningful ways of connecting to others, which makes people feel better about themselves.”

-“Strengthening social networks is one of the most important things we can do,” says Hynie.
+“Strengthening social networks is one of the most important things we can do,” she adds.